-So, there is no dispute that Options took steps to make checks on Cape Verde4 Life and understand its business model.
-It seems to have sent the form to Cape Verde4 Life to complete in March 2012.
+So, there is no dispute that Options took steps to make checks on CV4L and understand its business model.
+It seems to have sent the form to CV4L to complete in March 2012.
 The completed form was signed in September 2012.
-Both dates are before Mr Q's application to Options.
+Both dates post-date Mr S's application to Options, so Options had decided to accept Mr S's introduction prior to carrying out its checks on CV4L.

-Although Options asked Cape Verde4 Life to complete the non-regulated introducer profile in 2012, in my view it should have completed a due diligence assessment on Cape Verde4 Life before it first agreed to accept any business from them in 2011.
+Although Options asked CV4L to complete the non-regulated introducer profile in 2012, in my opinion, it should have completed a due diligence assessment on CV4L before it first agreed to accept any business from CV4L in 2011.

 I also consider that good industry practice was to carry out further checks on introducers from time to time and not just on a one-off basis.
 So even if a reasonable initial assessment had been made to accept business in 2011, that decision could be reversed if Options thought it appropriate to do so.
-And in this case I note that Options decided to reverse its decision to accept business from Cape Verde4 Life (and all other unregulated introducers) in November 2013.
+And in this case, I note that Options decided to reverse its decision to accept business from CV4L (and all other unregulated introducers) in November 2013.

-In this case Options gathered information to carry out a due diligence assessment in 2012 using the unregulated introducer profile form referred to above.
-The due diligence assessment used a form headed 'UK introducer assessment proforma.'
-The version of this form I have seen is not dated but I note the regulator is referred to on the form as FCA rather than FSA.
+In this case, Options gathered information to carry out a due diligence assessment in 2012 using the unregulated introducer profile form referred to above.
+The due diligence assessment used a form headed "UK introducer assessment proforma".
+The version of this form I've seen is not dated, but I note the regulator is referred to on the form as the FCA, rather than the FSA.
 The FSA was replaced by the FCA in April 2013, so the form, and therefore the due diligence assessment, would seem to have been completed after April 2013.

 The due diligence assessment proforma form seems to have been completed by Options using the information from the unregulated introducer profile which was signed in September 2012.
-As mentioned above, all that information had been provided before Mr Q's application and could and should have been analysed by Options by the time of his application in November 2012.

-It is also my view that essentially this same analysis should have been carried out in 2011 before agreeing to accept business from Cape Verde4 Life.
+As mentioned above, all that information had been provided after Mr S's application in February 2012.
+It is my view that this analysis should have been carried out in 2011 before agreeing to accept any business from CV4L, and certainly before accepting Mr S's SIPP application and investment instructions in early 2012.